teckel12/LuaTelemetry/README.md

 #### Configuration Settings
 Press the `Menu` button to display the configuration options menu:

-* Use the dial or +/- buttons to cycle through menu or select desired setting
+* Use the dial or +/- buttons to cycle through the menu or select the desired setting
-* Press Enter/dial to select and deselect menu option
+* Press Enter/dial to select and deselect a menu option
-* Press `Exit` button to deselect menu option or escape configuration menu
+* Press `Exit` to deselect a menu option or escape the configuration menu

 ![sample](assets/iNavConfig.png "Configuration menu")